al-caveman/cavemark/README.md

 # Benchmark

-Speed is certainly not the main reason I made CaveMark, but I think the speed benchmark is a nice way to show you how honestly I made CaveMark.
-E.g. I wasn't a lazy sucker that just hoped hardware to become faster.
+Speed is not the main reason I made CaveMark.
+But I think it's interesting that CaveMark is also the fastest pure-Python markdown parser!
+I think this suggests that I didn't take sloppy shortcuts while coding CaveMark.

 Before CaveMark was born, [mistune](https://github.com/lepture/mistune) used to be the fastest pure-Python markdown parser.
-So I am comparing against mistune in this benchmark.
-I tested against other pure-Python markdown parsers, and they were too slow, so I am not even bothering with the others.
+So I am benchmarking CaveMark against mistune.
+I tested against other pure-Python markdown parsers, and they were too slow, so I am not even bothering with the others here.

 Results with CPython (repeated 3 times):